Is it worth having Trace and Access Cover?

 For example, having guests staying with you could lead to increased water usage, so they will want to dismiss other reasons for a sudden increase in water usage before instructing a Trace and Access company.

-Rainbow International provides an expert Trace and Access service, using the most innovative leak detection technology, helping homeowners and insurers to resolve water leaks quickly, at minimal costs.
+Rainbow Restoration provides a specialist Trace and Access service, using industry leading leak detection equipment, helping homeowners and insurers to resolve water leaks quickly, at minimal costs.
 Call us on 01623 422488 to learn more.